-The pharmaceutical retail industry: a paradigm shift for growth and compliance driven by data visibility - Express Pharma
+The pharmaceutical retail industry: A paradigm shift for growth and compliance driven by data visibility - Express Pharma

 Even though most M&M stores have well-established POS systems, these systems often lack complete inventory data, particularly for over-the-counter (OTC) products.
 Implementing inventory tracking solutions can address this gap by providing real-time visibility into stock levels and movement of all products, including OTC medications.
 This improved transparency empowers medical and more retailers to prevent stockouts, reduce waste, and optimise their supply chain for both prescription and OTC medications.

-A leading British multinational pharmaceutical and biotechnology company utilised data analytics to identify a gro
+A leading British multinational pharmaceutical and biotechnology company utilised data analytics to identify a growing demand for pain relief drugs.
+In